inrupt/solid-common-vocab-rdf/README.md

-   Within Inrupt we use a number of bundles of vocabularies - for example, we have a bundle of Glossaries that we maintain as RDF vocabularies; we have a bundle for Unit Testing terms; we have a bundle for Inrupt Services; we have a bundle for UI components, etc.
+   Within Inrupt we use a number of bundles of vocabularies - for example, we have a bundle of Glossaries that we maintain as RDF vocabularies; we have a bundle for Unit Testing terms; we have a bundle for Inrupt Services; we have a bundle for UI components; etc.

    Of all these bundles, the 'Core' bundle contains vocabularies commonly used right across Inrupt: